The First Room

 He started in October.

-The organisation had been in that town for forty years.
-Its culture had been installed by the founders and maintained by the people who had protected it across six previous CEOs, three of whom had been removed in circumstances the public record described as mutual agreement and the town's knowledge described differently.
-The chain was long and it was tight.
-It ran through families and football clubs and school committees and the particular restaurant where two board members had lunch on the third Tuesday of every month for eleven years.
-It did not decide, consciously, to resist the new CEO.
-The chain simply ran its read.
-Across hundreds of micro-moments from October to March, the organisation assessed the new leader against the template of every leader it had ever received, found the discrepancy, and began, in the way all inherited environments begin when the discrepancy becomes undeniable, to protect itself.
+The organisation had been in that town for forty-two years.
+Its culture had been installed by founders and maintained by people who had protected it across six previous CEOs, three of whom had been removed in circumstances the public record described as mutual agreement and town knowledge described differently.
+The chain was long and tight.

 Every Room

-Every room where human beings gather is running the same operating system.
-The boardroom and the footy change-room.
-The rehearsal space and the marriage.
-The classroom, the clinic, the football club, the houses of government.
-All of them doing the same thing in the body of every person who enters: answering, or failing to answer, the only three questions that have ever mattered.
+Boardrooms.
+Music rehearsal spaces.
+Classrooms, clinics, football clubs, houses of government.
+All of them are doing the same thing in every person who enters: answering, or failing to answer, the only two questions that have ever mattered.

 Hospitality is not the soft side of performance.
 It is the precondition for it.
-Without the safety that genuine reception creates, you are not leading people.
+Without the safety genuine reception creates, you are not leading people.
 You are managing people who are managing themselves.

-Hospitality is not the soft side of performance.
-It is the precondition for it.
-Without the safety that genuine reception creates, you are not leading people.
-You are managing people who are managing themselves.
-And the mechanism that changes this is not a strategy or a framework or a leadership development programme.
-It is a question worth asking about every room before the formal work begins.
+And the mechanism that changes this is not a strategy, a framework or a leadership development programme.
+It is one question worth asking about every room before formal work begins:

 The Recoverable Moment